lunaisnotaboy/themintfarmabout/_posts/2021-02-27-a-long-overdue-confession.md

 At first, he claimed it was an accident.
 I believed him.
 Eventually, they became too common to be an accident.

-I confronted him, and told him I was leaving for good.
+I confronted him and told him I was leaving for good.
 He understood.

 And that was the end of it.
 I cut off my connections with him, and we went our separate ways.